 Use SMART Goals For Resource Evaluation

-• Do we have waste, overlap or inefficiency?
+Does our business have waste, overlap or inefficiency?

-Remove Ambiguity With SMART Reviews
+Remove Ambiguity With Performance Reviews

 SMART goals enable leaders to align team member activities with big picture company goals.

-• Individual progress can be measured toward higher level goals with a monthly, weekly or even daily cadence.
+- Individual progress can be measured toward higher level goals with a monthly, weekly or even daily cadence.

-• Teams can work together with clear and realistic expectations, and the ability to adjust in real time for better performance, engagement, and satisfaction.
+- Teams can work together with clear and realistic expectations, and the ability to adjust in real time for better performance, engagement, and satisfaction.

-• Individuals and their leaders have a clear understanding and alignment for monitoring and measuring performance.
+- Individuals and their leaders have a clear understanding and alignment for monitoring and measuring performance.

-By using the SMART Goal framework for setting and evaluating personal goals, there should be no surprises when it comes time for performance reviews.
-The framework provides a level of transparency that should make performance reviews more of a conversation about confirmation and support than a cause for stress and uncertainty.
+This framework provides a level of transparency that should make performance reviews more of a conversation about confirmation and support than a cause for stress and uncertainty.
 Individual goals that are aligned with company goals make it easier to reward individual contributions based on company success.

 Famed cosmetics entrepreneur Mary Kay Ash talked about the importance of setting goals by saying, “We must have a theme, a goal, a purpose in our lives.
 If you don't know where you're aiming, you don't have a goal.”
-Use the SMART Goal framework for yourself, your activities, your teams, and your company to make sure that you have a clear and explicit path to succeed.
-SMART goals provide the best opportunity for you to win in business and in life.

 Download the SMART Goal infographic.